 ‘Shakespeare always seems to have something to say to us’ – Nelson Mandela

 Our aim is to provide a showcase for talented young theatre practitioners and we intend to introduce our audiences to the stars of the future.
-We pay the actors Equity recommended rates and the productions will be innovative, exciting and of the highest professional standard.
+We pay the actors Equity recommended rates and the productions are innovative, exciting and of the highest professional standard.
 Productions are funded through a combination of ticket sales, grants and sponsorship from local businesses and organisations.

 Sue Fletcher had a forty-year career in book publishing, including as co-founder of Headline and Deputy MD of Hodder & Stoughton.
 She has an MA in Theatre and Performance from Queen Mary, University of London, and in 2011 was one of the judges for the Olivier Awards.
 She goes to the theatre three or four times a week and remains captivated by the magic of live performance.